Drop in-wedding

 -

-What if we are not Swedish citizens?
+What applies if one or both of us are not Swedish citizens?

 Everyone is welcome to get married at Skansen!
 However, you must bring a valid Swedish Certificate of No Impediment (hindersprövning) from the Swedish Tax Agency.